DildaarYounglings/java-console-app-practice/README.md

-a java console app that contains a tic tac toe game that suddenly halts
+a java console app that contains a tic tac toe game